Runadere/DeadByDayligh_QAStudent/README.md

 Click search bar on loadout screen and search for Distortion.

-Press the play button in right hand corner to being search for lobby.
+Press the play button in right hand corner to begin search for lobby.

 Start match.

+The aim is to power 5 generators, avoid the killer, rescue teammates and escape!

 When downed and hooked by Killer, watch for other Survivors auras-If another Survivor is downed and hooked.